 Getting your exit planning right and taking the correct steps can save you money, so don’t leave an important matter to chance.

 I am a highly-qualified and experienced Independent Financial Adviser with over 30 years of experience, the last 15 in the UAE and prior to that in the UK.
-I provide a fee-based personal financial planning service to expatriates resident in the GCC as well as commenting on these issues in The National newspaper generally and in my weekly column where where I answer reader questions.
+I provide a fee-based personal financial planning service to expatriates resident in the GCC.
+I also comment on all kinds of financial isues in The National newspaper and also have a weekly column where I answer reader questions.
 You’ll see my name in other UAE publications from time to time.
 My business motto is proper advice for nice people.

 Please take a look at the many other useful articles on this website.